ncode/otto/README.md

-# Otto - An S3 Clone on top of cyclone
+# Otto - S3 Clone on top of cyclone

 ## Requirements: